Lagos–Kano Standard Gauge Railway: Other segments

-Future connection to Warri

-In 1987, the Nigerian government awarded a contract to build the country's first standard gauge railway, linking the mines at Itakpe to the Ajaokuta Steel Mill and onwards to the port city of Warri.
-However, the project stagnated and was still not finished when the Abuja–Kaduna line opened.
-CCECC took over construction on the line and, on 29 September 2020, it was officially inaugurated by President Muhammadu Buhari in a virtual ceremony.
-In October 2019, the government signed a $3.9 billion contract with the China Railway Construction Corporation Limited to extend the railway from Warri to Abuja, connecting it to the Lagos–Kanos Standard Gauge Railway.

 Operation

 The completion of the Abuja–Kaduna line in 2016 came at a critical time for ground transport in the region.
 Starting in 2009, the Abuja–Kaduna Expressway fell into a state of lawlessness as it was besieged by armed robbers and kidnappers.
 Many of the victims were prominent government officials, including Sierra Leone's High Commissioner to Nigeria.
 Fearing for their safety, travelers flocked to the train.
 Daily patronage increased 270% to 3,700, and railway officials were accused of and arrested for ticket racketeering.
 Senator Mohammed Ali Ndume reported that he had to stand on the train for the whole trip, and Senator James Manager said, "It is one who wants to commit suicide that will take the road."

+Eleven British Rail Class 43 powercars and 11 British Rail Mark 3 carriages last operated by Arriva CrossCountry and First Great Western were purchased from Angel Trains in 2023.

+Accidents and incidents

 On 28 March 2022, a passenger train on the Abuja-Kaduna line was attacked by bandits.
 At least 8 people were killed and 65 were kidnapped.